 There are a few things in particular that parents can find helpful when they’re deciding what food to prepare for toddlers, and how.

 - Involve your toddler in the meal prep process: A common (but totally understandable) mealtime mistake is keeping your toddler away from food until it’s served on a plate.
 But studies show that toddlers are less likely to reject a food if they’ve been exposed to it before it’s time to eat a meal.
-You might have your toddler help stir food with a spoon, or use his hands to add condiments to a salad before you’re sitting down to eat.
+You might have your toddler help stir food with a spoon, or use her hands to add condiments to a salad before you’re sitting down to eat.

 - Dress up plain-tasting foods: There’s nothing wrong with adding healthy amounts of flavor to your toddler’s meal if it allows them to enjoy the food more.
 Steamed vegetables, for example, might taste better roasted or with a little cheese or butter.
 On the other hand, giving less healthy foods a healthy dose of vegetables, like by adding veggies to mac and cheese or a mini-pizza, can be a great way to sneak a few extra nutrients into your toddler’s diet.